africanproofs/provider-register/README.md

 *For this document, a provider is any entity that performs some service for the Flare ecosystem.
 Included under the 'provider' definition are price providers, attestation providers, validators, etc.*

 ## Provider Register Contract
-In a permissionless manner, the contract facilitates a decentralized method; 1.)
+In a permissionless manner, the contract facilitates a decentralized method to; 1.)
 Notify the ecosystem participants about chain infrastructure offerings, 2.)
 Allow for an exchange of meta-information amongst and about chain providers, developers, validators, etc.

 ### How it works.